-4.1.1.4.2.1.
+4.2.1.
 Modelling of generation plant for EAAP

 All generators that contribute to operational demand4 are modelled in the EAAP, consistent with the approach used in both the medium term PASA and Electricity Statement Of Opportunities (ESOO).
-Only the scheduled generating units semi-scheduled generating will be modelled in EAAP.
-All operational generators units will be modelled in EAAP, this includes all scheduled generating units and semi-scheduled generating units.
+Only the scheduled generating units and semi-scheduled generating units will be modelled in EAAP.
+The semi-scheduled generating units are not required to provide GELF information.
+All operational^[11] generators units will be modelled in EAAP, this includes all scheduled generating units and semi-scheduled generating units.
 The semi-scheduled generating units are not required to provide GELF information.